 As the pandemic evolves with new variants, vaccines, and treatments, the questions surrounding COVID-19 and dermatologic conditions and alopecia areata have shifted.
 We believe that new studies are needed to address these questions, and continued reporting to SECURE-AD and SECURE-AA may no longer be as valuable as earlier in the pandemic.
 With gratitude for your support, we have decided to close down reporting to these databases.
 We are proud of the contributions made by SECURE-AD and SECURE-AA and look forward to future opportunities for collaboration.”

 Coronavirus and Atopic Dermatitis (AD) / Alopecia Reporting Database

-We encourage clinicians worldwide to report ALL cases of COVID-19 in their alopecia and atopic dermatitis patients treated with or without systemic immunomodulating medication, regardless of severity (including asymptomatic patients detected through public health screening).
-Please follow the links below to register by clicking on either of the physician entered registry logos.
+We encouraged physicians worldwide to report cases of COVID-19 in their atopic dermatitis and alopecia patients treated with or without systemic immunomodulating medication, regardless of severity (including asymptomatic patients detected through public health screening).

 The patient survey was for people with atopic dermatitis (syn.
 Eczema) and asked questions about their experiences during the COVID-19 pandemic, their treatments for eczema and about COVID-19 vaccinations.
 The aim of this was to help us understand how COVID-19 affected people with atopic dermatitis and how to improve their care.

 We thank you all for your participation and support over the past years.